JYC11/JYC11/README.md

 * I'm aiming to get a job as a backend dev or data engineer.

 ## Currently Studying
-* Full stack Typescript development
+* Backend Typescript development with Nest.js(maybe study React??) idk I feel overwhelmed
 * Data Structures and Algorithms

 ## Hiatus